pwittchen/wittchen.io/source/_posts/deployment-of-the-java-code-to-aws-lambda.md

   hello: aws-java-gradle-dev-hello
 ```

-We can view details of our Lambda in AWS Console
+We can view details of our Lambda in AWS Console.

 ![](/images/posts/2018/deployment-of-the-java-code-to-aws-lambda/lambda-details.png)